panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 type: post
 ---

-It's simple to compare primitive values in JavaScript.
-Just use any of the available eqality operators, for example the strict equality:
+Comparing primitive values in JavaScript is simple.
+Just use any of the available equality operators, for example the strict equality:

 ```javascript
 'a' === 'c'; // => false
 1   === 1;   // => true
 ```

 Objects, however, are more difficult to compare because they are structured data.

 In this post, you will learn how to correctly compare objects in JavaScript.

 ```toc
 ```